cloudmesh-community/book/chapters/faas/aws-lambda.md

 ---

-AWS Lambda is considered as one of the earliest FaaS implementations made available to end users.
+AWS Lambda [@www-awslambda] is considered as one of the earliest FaaS implementations made available to end users.
 AWS Lambda provides a rich set of features that can be leveraged by users to build programs and applications on top of the FaaS framework.
 AWS Lambda supports many event types that developers can use to orchestrate their FaaS applications.
 And in line with the FaaS model AWS Lambda only charges